-Conviction can result in jail or prison time and quite a few professional licensing boards, from insurance to medical, may deny you a license to engage in your occupation as the result of a conviction.
+A conviction can result in jail or prison time and quite a few professional licensing boards, from insurance to medical, may deny you a license to engage in your occupation as the result of a conviction.

-Defending Against a Cocaine Possession Charge
+How Can I Defend Against a Cocaine Possession Charge?